 - Email addresses: Email screening can easily provide leads as to who is eligible for match-donations.
 This can increase total revenue for a nonprofit by 1%.

-- Employment/profession: You can filter by top corporations with known matching gift programs to see which of your donors you should target with matching gift opportunities.
+- Employment/Profession: You can filter by top corporations with known matching-gift programs to see which of your donors you should target with matching-gift opportunities.

-Seek Corporate Sponsors
+Seek Corporate Sponsors and Partnerships